Toberone-Tuna/Minecraft-Mods/README.md

 -The Midnight mod has an error that VanillaFix catches and will constantly spam to the log.

--Wearing the Arrowproof Vest from the SCP:Lockdown mod causes a MASSIVE memory leak that will eventually make the game unplayable.

--Wearing the Hazmat Suit from the SCP:Lockdown mod causes framerate issues for everyone who sees the player wearing it and the only way to fix it is restarting the game.
+-Wearing the special 3d-model armor from the SCP:Lockdown mod (Arrowproof Vest, Hazmat Suit, NightVision Goggles, etc.) causes a MASSIVE memory leak and framerate issues that will eventually make the game unplayable and the only way to fix it is restarting the game and never wearing the armor.